 Five kernel and roast pork (五仁叉烧 wuren chashao /woo-ren chaa-shaou/) mooncakes are the most traditional classic flavor.
 Compared to other common flavors, five kernel and roast pork mooncakes are much more expensive.
-They are filled with mixed nuts and seeds (almonds, dried winter melon, walnuts, sesame seeds, and pumpkin seeds) and roast pork.
+They are filled with mixed nuts and seeds (almonds, walnuts, and dried winter melon, sesame, and pumpkin seeds) and roast pork.
 You will get a different taste with each bite.
 Most Chinese, especially seniors, love this flavor.

 Lotus seed paste (莲蓉 lianrong /lyen-rong/) mooncakes are a famous Mid-Autumn Festival dessert of Cantonese origin, which have become popular all over China and even overseas.
 Lotus seed paste is considered the most luxurious mooncake filling.